The Best Paris Hidden Gems (That Aren’t Food)

 To call Sainte-Chappelle dazzling would be a bit of an understatement.
 Its 1,113 stained glass windows create an otherworldly atmosphere that really has to be seen in person to fully appreciate.
 Only a skilled photographer (i.e., not me) can do them justice.

-Sainte-Chappelle was built in a lightening quick 7 years, commissioned by King Louis IX (Saint Louis) as a home for religious relics like the crown of thorns.
+Sainte-Chappelle was built in a lightning-quick 7 years, commissioned by King Louis IX (Saint Louis) as a home for religious relics like the Crown of Thorns.

 Keep in mind that this can be a popular place, and it does lose some of its luster if you’re closer than you wish to be with a swarm of noisy tourists while chapel security is pulling their hair out trying to keep everyone in line.